frbicudo/Entropy-Denoiser/README.md

 # Entropy Denoising Method Showcase

-This code is a python implementation of the entropy denoising method proposed in [this article](add link).
+This code is a python implementation of the entropy denoising method proposed in the paper: Unveiling Cetacean Voices: Entropy-Powered Spectrogram Denoising for Deep Learning Applications.

 The main.py file shows both an original and denoised spectrogram taken from whistle.wav.
 The fileName variable can be changed to try diferent audio files.